 Understanding Your Neuropathic Pain Treatment Options

 Neuropathic pain is pain associated with the body’s nerves and sensory system.
-It is caused when nerves in the sensory system are somehow impacted by a disease or an injury, making it difficult to transmit proper sensory signals to our brain to receive and interpret.
+It happens when nerves in the sensory system are somehow impacted by a disease or an injury, making it difficult to transmit proper sensory signals to our brain to receive and interpret.

 How your pain will be treated will depend greatly on its cause.
 While there are some general medications and treatments that help with neuropathic pain, your medical team may have a more specific plan to address your condition.